Outings

 Thu April 2 Piper’s Lagoon Garry Oak meadow flowers.
 Impressive view of the sea and historic Shack Island, with bird and sea life sightings possible.
 Rob & Jeanne S

-Fri May 1 Lotus Pinata Park & Harewood Plains See Lotus pinata – Nanaimo’s floral emblem and a wildflower splendour of common camas, sea blush, and monkey flower David Helem
+Fri May 1 Lotus Pinnatus Park & Harewood Plains See Lotus pinata – Nanaimo’s floral emblem and a wildflower splendour of common camas, sea blush, and monkey flower David Helem

 Wed, May 6 Stoney Hill loop – Cowichan This easy trail winds along the bluffs above the Sansum Narrows, with several spectacular views along the top of steep cliffs Toni & Ron Wyckoff